technofocus-pte/azdvlpmntGHdepth/Lab Guides/Lab 3/Lab 03-Remove commit history from a Git Repository and push the changes to GitHub.md

 - Clone the repository with accidentally committed sensitive data.

-- Remove/delete the file containing sensitive data from the cloned repository and Commit the removal.
+- Remove/delete the file containing sensitive data from the cloned repository and commit the removal.

 - Push Changes to GitHub: Upload the updated repository to GitHub to reflect the changes.